-Look no farther than the relationships you have today.
-Think of the people in your life who you love to spend time with.
-The ones who make you feel happy, appreciated, loved.
-It’s fun just to be around them, and you usually walk away glad you got a chance to see them.
-Dollars to donuts, these are people with positive attitudes.
+Look no further than the relationships you have today.
+Think of the people you love to spend time with.
+The ones who make you feel happy, appreciated, and loved.
+It’s fun to be around them, and you usually walk away glad you got a chance to see them.
+From dollars to donuts, these people typically have positive attitudes.

-Mind you, these are not people who never have bad days, never get upset with life, and are incapable of causing others pain or discomfort.
-But they typically choose to see the good in events as well as in people.
-They don’t let negative circumstances overtake their world, and they have healthy relationships with themselves, which helps them be a better connection to you.
+Of course, these are not people who never have bad days, never get upset with life, and are incapable of causing others pain or discomfort.
+But they typically choose to see the good in events and people.
+They don’t let unfavorable circumstances overtake their world, and they have healthy relationships with themselves, which helps them be a better connection to you.

 By naturally reinforcing the positive thinking of the people around you, you help create a virtuous cycle of healthy, positive people lifting each other up.
-Positive thinking is truly infectious.
+Positive thinking is genuinely infectious.

 7. Smiling in the Face of Adversity

-At no point can you simply skip over life’s bad stuff.
+At no point can you skip over life’s ugly stuff.
 That’s not what I’m selling here.
-I’m selling a positive attitude that refuses to let the bad shit define your life.
+I’m selling a positive attitude that refuses to let bad things define your life.

 This morning I woke up with a headache.
 I soon found out that my refrigerator door had been slightly ajar overnight and that all of my perishable food had embodied the name by perishing.
-A fly landed in my coffee, and I broke my favorite pair of headphones.
-I then got an email that the utility company would be cutting power to our whole neighborhood for most of the day.
+A fly landed in my coffee, and I broke my favorite headphones.
+I then got an email that the utility company would cut power to our whole neighborhood for most of the day.

-Several of these things even happened while I was in the middle of a conversation with my wife about positive thinking, about writing this very post.
+Several of these things even happened while I was in the middle of a conversation with my wife about positive thinking and writing this article.

-Stuff like this is gonna happen.
-From a series of annoyances like these, to a string of life’s heaviest and most difficult struggles.
-It’s not for us to know what the universe has in store for us, or to always be able to take it with a smile.
+Stuff happens — from a series of annoyances like these to a string of life’s heaviest and most difficult struggles.
+It’s not for us to know what the universe has in store for us or to always be able to take it with a smile.
 That’s not what optimism is.

-Optimism is taking the lemons life gives you, and making the very best of it you can.
-Making room for hurt feelings to happen, and also letting the positive perspective in to find your way forward.
-We can’t stop the challenges from coming, but one of the greatest benefits of positive thinking is to be able to handle them, keep taking the next step, and not let them decide our fate.
+Optimism is taking the lemons life gives you and making the very best of it you can.
+Make room for hurt feelings to happen, and let the positive perspective in to find your way forward.
+Of course, we can’t stop the challenges from coming, but one of the tremendous benefits of positive thinking is the ability to handle adversity, take the next step, and not let it decide our fate.

 8. Leading the Charge up the Mountain of Positivity

-Leadership is such an interesting word because it can mean so many different things.
-To many, it is a concept of tangible power over others.
-Some feel it is more about recognition of success, a reward to the greatest among us for their hard work.
-To large companies the world over, leadership is either coded language to separate the haves from the have-nots, or (my personal favorite) a meaningless buzzword used to deflect company responsibility onto its employees by “empowering” them.
-Ugh.
+Leadership is an interesting word because it can mean many different things.
+To many, it is a concept of explicit power over others.
+Some feel it is more about recognition of success, a reward to the greatest among us for hard work.
+In the corporate world, it is usually a strictly hierarchical term.

-To me, leadership is much bigger than all that.
-Leadership is about boldly embodying your values, and setting a strong example.
+Leadership is much bigger than all that.
+Leadership is about boldly embodying your values and setting a solid example.
 It is a position of humble service to those willing to follow.

 One of my favorite benefits of positive thinking is this manner of leadership.
-It has nothing to do with control, recognition or power.
-It has everything to do with making a lasting beneficial impact on others by living your beliefs to the fullest.
+It has nothing to do with control, recognition, or power.
+Instead, it has everything to do with making a lasting beneficial impact on others by living your beliefs to the fullest.

-And trust me, when you flood your life with open minded optimism and begin to reap the benefits of positive thinking, others will be unable to help but follow that example, much to their own delight and success.
+And trust me, when you flood your life with open-minded optimism and begin to reap the benefits of positive thinking, others will be unable to help but follow that example, much to their delight and success.

 Optimists naturally spread optimism.
-And for all these reasons here above, and many more, it’s a bug well worth catching.
+And for all these reasons above, and many more, it’s a bug worth catching.